-It is possible to use Elliptic Curve Cryptography (ECC) when issuing certificates using the S-Series.
-The S-Series supports the following NIST curves:
+It is possible to use Elliptic Curve Cryptography (ECC) when issuing certificates using the vSEC:CMS.
+The vSEC:CMS supports the following NIST curves:

 Also, the smart card token used needs to support the generation and import of these NIST curves.
 Please refer to your smart card vendor documentation to determine if the smart card that you wish to use supports ECC with the NIST curves listed above.

 In order to use ECC it will be necessary to configure the certificate template on the CA to use ECC.
 In this article we will describe how to configure a smart card logon certificate template for a Microsoft CA running on a Windows 2012 R2 server.

 In this article, we will show how to configure a smart card logon template on a MS CA that can then be used by the vSEC:CMS to issue a Windows logon certificate to a smart card token for MS Windows logon.

 Important: This section is an example only and should not be viewed as a definitive guideline for configuring your specific CA certificate templates.

 Step 1 - Configure Certificate Template on CA

 From the Certificate Template Console window for MS CA select the default Smartcard Logon template and right click and select Duplicate Template.
 From the Compatibility tab select the settings as below.